From literary greats to folklore legends, Carmarthenshire is home to a veritable mix of hidden gems and claims to fame.

 In the late 18th and early 19th centuries Carmarthenshire’s Teifi Valley was at the heart of Wales’ booming woollen industry.
 Nowadays the mill and village of Drefach Felindre are a national heritage site that form The National Wool Museum.

-So where ‘ere your Wales holiday cottage lies in this bountiful county, you’ll be sure of plenty to do and plenty to read in front of the log fire at the end of the day.
+So where ‘ere your Carmarthenshire holiday cottage lies in this bountiful county, you’ll be sure of plenty to do and plenty to read in front of the log fire at the end of the day.